 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Alicia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Alicia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Alicia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Alicia doesn't have a public transportation system that people use for their commute.

 The per capita income in Alicia in 2022 was $14,830, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $59,320 for a family of four.
 Alicia also has one of the higher rates of people living in poverty in the nation, with 40.16% of its population below the federal poverty line.